 Complications are rare.
 Occasionally, there can be bleeding from the circumcision many hours after the procedure.
 This is treated by putting some pressure with gauze on the penis for 2-3 minutes to close the oozing blood vessel.
 (This will be demonstrated to you by our staff).

 Very rarely, more serious bleeding can occur which may require a visit to the hospital.
 Infection is also a possible complication.
 It is extremely rare and can be associated with redness, pus, and a foul smell from the circumcision.
 It is treated by putting Bactroban antibiotic ointment five times a day on the penis which usually resolves any infection within one or two days.

 Suboptimal cosmetic result is another possible but very infrequent complication.

 Healing occurs in several stages, and most newborns show signs of healing by one week.
-Your son will have a check up appointment a few days after circumcision so that our circumcision doctor can make sure that healing is proceeding as expected.
+Your son will have a check up appointment two weeks after circumcision so that we can make sure that healing is proceeding as expected.

 A London Baby Circumcision Clinic

 When looking for the best facility for your son’s circumcision, please consider that the techniques for providing this surgery can vary from doctor to doctor.
 Our Pollock method has been refined and standardized over 50,000 procedures.
 Your boy will benefit from a high standard for care.